Jason-Oleana/Sentiment-Classification-Using-Word2Vec-ML-models/README.md

-# Sentiment Analysis Using Word2Vec + ML models
+# Sentiment Classification Using Word2Vec + ML models

 # Work in progress